MLC School: School crest, colours and motto

 In 1886, founding principal Prescott and MLC School's drawing and painting teacher Miss Douglas designed the MLC School crest.
 The crest depicts the book of learning and the star of knowledge on the cross of Saint George.

-The MLC School motto, chosen by Prescott, is from the Vulgate: Ut filiae lucis ambulate – ‘Walk as daughters of the light’.
+The MLC School motto, chosen by Prescott, is from the Vulgate: Ut filiae lucis ambulate ('walk as daughters of the light').

 Prescott also chose the MLC School colours to honour his alma mater Oxford and its rival institution Cambridge: two bands of dark blue (for love of Oxford) with light blue inserted (for love of Cambridge).

 School song

-The MLC School song is "Here in This House", with music by Australian composer Lindley Evans (who was a visiting music teacher at MLC School from 1930 to 1946) to lyrics by poet laureate John Masefield.
+The MLC School song is Here In This House with music written by Australian composer Lindley Evans who was a visiting music teacher at MLC School from 1930 until 1946 and lyrics written by English poet laureate John Masefield.

 Recent developments

 A number of recent facilities at the school have been designed and constructed by architects Ed Lippmann and Associates, starting with the MLC School Aquatic Centre, which was opened by Dawn Fraser in 2003.
 The Junior School was completed and opened in 2009 by the Governor-General of Australia Quentin Bryce.
 The facilities available in the junior school include flexible learning spaces, learning studios, small group areas, wet areas, a literature and resource hub, outdoor learning and play spaces, the piazza, the kiss and drop, and the welcome wall.

 MLC Burwood, particularly the main school site bounded by Rowley and Grantham Street and Park Road, is listed on the local government heritage register.